 Field-hunting tip

-Look in oxidized ore deposits country — that is the host setting where cumengeite typically forms.
+Look in oxidized ore deposits country, the host setting where cumengeite typically forms.
 If you start seeing boleite, pseudoboleite, anglesite in float, you are in the right ground.
 Field specimens usually show a pyramidal crystals, pseudo-cubic, stellate groups habit, so train your eye for that shape before scanning the outcrop.